Miamiohlibs/Argus/README.md

 PRIMO_QUERYSTRING=tab=Everything&scope=MyInst_and_CI&vid=01OHIOLINK_MU:MU #use your scope and vid PRIMO_API_KEY=
-NEXT_PUBLIC_NAV_COLOR=primary #suggested: primary, dark, success (bootstrap theme colors suitable for light text) NEXT_PUBLIC_NAV_LABEL= This text will be appended to the Watson/Argus logo text PORT=3333 # or whatever port you want to use NODE_ENV=development #or production -- note: production required to 'npm run build'; doesn't build under developement
+NEXT_PUBLIC_NAV_COLOR=primary #suggested: primary, dark, success (bootstrap theme colors suitable for light text) NEXT_PUBLIC_NAV_LABEL= This text will be appended to the Argus logo text PORT=3333 # or whatever port you want to use NODE_ENV=development #or production -- note: production required to 'npm run build'; doesn't build under developement
 ```